OpenNebula/vOneCloud-docs/docs/source/release_notes/features.rst

 vOneCloud Features
 ==================

 vOneCloud leverages the functionality of OpenNebula 4.10, and as such delivers all the OpenNebula functionality.
-Although the configuration is tailored for vCenter infrastructures, all the power of OpenNebula is contained in vOneCloud and it can be unleashed!

 - `Advanced Multi-tenancy with Group Management <http://docs.opennebula.org/4.10/release_notes/release_notes/features.html#advanced-multi-tenancy-with-group-management>`__.
 Create and group users, and their access to infrastructure resources.